|HEAD OF CRICKET|

 Cricket is the performance sport for boys in the Summer Term.
 Girls' cricket continues to grow and we produce two girls' cricket teams.

-St Lawrence College currently fields ten boys' teams.
+St Lawrence College currently fields ten boys' teams and six girls' teams.
 All pupils are given the opportunity to play cricket and to represent the school.

 In the junior age groups, pupils are coached in the basic skills of batting, bowling and fielding.
 There is an emphasis on executing simple skills well and on learning how to read and understand the game.
 Agility, balance, co-ordination and speed are seen as fundamental attributes to be developed.

 As pupils move up the school they develop their knowledge and understanding of the game, coaching sessions become more demanding, and they have a wider experience of playing matches.
-Senior pupils have the opportunity to undertake indoor training in the Sports Hall nets and use of the bowling machines during the Michaelmas and Lent Terms.
+Senior pupils have the opportunity to undertake indoor training in the Sports Hall nets and use of the bowling machines all year round.
 Within the cricket set-up, we have a Cricket Academy, Wicket Keeping School, Girls' Cricket Training, Junior Development and Sports Excellence Cricket sessions as well as the opportunity for one on ones with our coaches.

-We have block fixtures against the likes of Sutton Valence, Cranbrook, Eltham College, King's School Canterbury, Sevenoaks School and The Judd.
+We have block fixtures against the likes of Sutton Valence, Eltham College, King's School Canterbury, Sevenoaks School and The Judd.
 The senior team takes part in the National Schools Twenty 20 Competition as well as prestigious annual MCC match and the XL Club.
+We often take part in pre-seasons, playing against schools such as Bedford School, Bradfield College and Eastbourne College.

 We have county youth cricketers at every age and currently have one pupil who is a Kent CCC Academy Scholar and three who are in the Kent CCC Associate Academy.
 We are lucky to have a great coaching team which includes ex Kent CCC, Gloucester CCC and England Cricketer, Geraint Jones MBE.